Sanada Masayuki: Sekigahara campaign

 After Hideyoshi's death in 1598, Masayuki joined Ishida Mitsunari's side during the Battle of Sekigahara.
 Masayuki sent his eldest son, Nobuyuki, to the eastern side, while Masayuki and his younger son, Nobushige, fought on the western side, a move that ensured the Sanada clan's survival.

 Fortifying Ueda Castle, Masayuki fought against Tokugawa Hidetada's 38,000 men with only 2,000 soldiers.
 This was the Second Battle of Ueda Castle, and, whilst it was not exactly a victory, Masayuki was able to deliver a heavy blow to Hidetada and delay his forces for long enough that they were unable to show up at the main battlefield on time.

 However, the western side, led by Ishida Mitsunari, lost the main battle, and the victorious Tokugawa Ieyasu was able to redistribute fiefs at will.
-Masayuki and Nobushige were initially going to be executed, but, given Nobuyuki's participation in the eastern army, they were instead exiled to Kudoyama in Kii province.
+Masayuki and Yukimura were initially going to be executed, but, given Nobuyuki's participation in the eastern army, they were instead exiled to Kudoyama in Kii province.
 The Sanada clan was inherited by Sanada Nobuyuki.

+During his time in exile, Masayuki received financial supports from Nobuyuki.
+According to the "Senko Jitsuroku" and other sources, he also received support from the Kishu Domain and Rengejoin Temple (Koyasan, Wakayama Prefecture), and was given 50 koku annually by the lord of the Kishu Domain, Asano Nagaakira.
+A letter from Masayuki dated January 5th, states that Masachika (Masayuki's third son) sent 20 ryo of the windfall of 40 ryo. (in 2021, 20 ryo is equivalent to about 2 million yen as 1 ryo is equal of 100,000 yen).
+On March 15, 1603 (Keicho 8), Masayuki also a letter to Shinkoji Temple (Ueda City, Nagano Prefecture) ("Shinkoji Documents") to ask Tokugawa Ieyasu to seek pardon through Honda Masanobu.
+In the postscript of the letter it is also written that Masayuki also felt grateful as Shinkoji Temple had sent him two momme (1,000 yen).

 Sanada Masayuki died of an illness in Kudoyama in 1611.